With some nice blocking up front, Xavier Brown breaks for 75 yards up the sideline 🚂🔥

 Virginia’s game captains Saturday were defensive backs Corey Thomas Jr. and Kendrick Smith, tight end Sage Ennis and long-snapper Payton Bunch, a transfer from Coastal Carolina.

-UP NEXT: The Cavaliers don’t play again on Oct.
+UP NEXT: The Cavaliers don’t play again until Oct.
 5, when ACC rival Boston College visits Scott Stadium.
 The starting time and broadcast information for that game is expected to be announced Monday.

 BC is 3-1 after defeating Michigan State late Saturday night in Chestnut Hill, Mass.
 The Eagles, 1-0 in the ACC, are in their first season under head coach Bill O’Brien.
 BC plays at home next Saturday too, against Western Kentucky.